RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-09-dynamic-search-in-a-static-world.md

 older `{{ "{% literal " }}%}` expression is used.
 After being hit by that one I finally understood Edward's `LeftCurley` setting in \_config.yml and **I feel his pain**.

-Anyway a rule of thumb, don't use those tags for the time being and rewrite the code instead.
+Anyway as a rule of thumb, don't use those tags for the time being and rewrite the code instead.
 There are some instructions from
 [Khaja Minhajuddin](http://stackoverflow.com/questions/3426182/how-to-escape-liquid-template-tags) that doesn't require plug-ins.